Scuba Diving in Gili Islands, Indonesia - My Open Water Diver certification

-Scuba Diving in Gili Islands, Indonesia - the Turtle Capital of the World , was my primary reason to set off on a solo backpacking trip to Indonesia in 2015.
+Scuba Diving in Gili Islands, Indonesia - the Turtle Capital of the World, was the reason for me to set off on a solo backpacking trip to Indonesia in 2015.
 I was itching to get myself certified as an open water diver after I tried scuba diving in Lakshadweep for the first time.
 Anyone who has ever dived in Lakshadweep, would agree that I was spoilt with my first step in the underwater.
 So I had to choose a destination which would match upto my high expectations.
 I did my own research and figured out that the Philippines, Indonesia and Andaman Islands would be the best options for me.
 I chose Indonesia as I wanted to do my course at an international destination and the flights to Bali are cheap.
 And Gili Islands are only 2 hours away from Bali by a speed boat.
 I had spent a couple of days in Bali before I took the speed boat to Gili Trawangan.

 The island impressed me beyond my imagination and I can’t ever find enough words to describe my experience of doing Scuba Diving course in Gili Islands.